FBE | MBSL Diversity and Inclusion Small Grants Program

 The following questions should be addressed in the application:

-Please note: Application outcomes will be communicated to the applicants by the end of June 2023.
+Please note: Application outcomes will be communicated to the applicants by 15 April 2024.

 If you have any questions about the Small Grants Program or application process, please email fbembsl-di@unimelb.edu.au.